CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-alert-logic-web-security-manager-partner-template.md

 For more information, view the product information on Alert Logic's website: https://www.alertlogic.com/products-services/web-security-manager/

 ### Offer
-Alert Logic is making their Web Security Manager available for CenturyLink Cloud Users to deploy to their account.
-In order to purchase a license or entitlement, please contact sales@alertlogic.com
+Alert Logic has provided a Virtual Appliance - called a Partner Template - that can be deployed to your CenturyLink Cloud account via a Service Task.
+Although Service Tasks are ordinarily billed to the end user account, CenturyLink will provide a refund for the Service Task costs associated with deploying the Partner Template.
+Please follow the process below to request credit.
+In order to purchase a license or entitlement, please contact Alert Logic Sales using the contact information in this article.

 ### Audience
 CenturyLink Cloud Users